 Mix up the Shapes – go for oval sinks instead of square and give yourself a larger sink but more space around it to keep your surfaces free from looking cluttered.
 If you don’t have space for a bulbous oval shape why not try a long sink.
 It’s almost a his and hers sink and will give you space to both use the sink at the same time without getting under one another’s feet!

 Make the most of your space around units by allowing for hanging space where you can.
-Opt for a sink with no unit underneath giving you space for storing clothes baskets and a rail for hanging towels instead of cluttering corners and walls.
+Opt for a sink with no unit underneath giving you space for storing clothes baskets and a rail for hanging towels instead of cluttering corners and walls. carpenter Blanchardstown are the best in the town, who are helping their clients in designing beautiful space within their budget.

 Including blocky units can close off the appearance of space so keep things open with units with legs instead of heavy cupboards.
 Put sinks on washstands with legs and make any dresser space leggy tables rather than units with cupboards underneath.